 The Florida Association of Nurse Anesthetists (FANA) states that there are over 3,000 CRNAs practicing in Florida.
 The region of Florida including Tampa, St. Petersburg, and Clearwater has among the highest employment levels of practicing CRNAs in the nation with about 950 working in that metropolitan location alone (per the Bureau of Labor Statistics).
 The only metro location with more practicing CRNAs is the Houston region of Texas.
 The Naples and Marco Island region of Florida has the third highest location quotient of CRNA jobs in the nation, ranking just below Chattanooga, TN and Charleston, WV.
-Location quotient is a way of measuring how concentrated a particular occupation is in a specific region.
-This means that there are a higher concentration of practicing CRNAs in this particular region of Florida that in most other places around the country.
+The location quotient is a way of measuring how concentrated a particular occupation is in a specific region.
+This means that there is a higher concentration of practicing CRNAs in this particular region of Florida that in most other places around the country.

 Of course, just because there are a lot of CRNAs in those particular locations in the state of Florida does not mean that these are the only places where CRNAs in Florida work.
-Due the Florida’s generally older population, there are many medical facilities and clinics located all around the state which have need of anesthesia providers.
+Due to Florida’s generally older population, there are many medical facilities and clinics located all around the state which have need of anesthesia providers.
 CRNAs have a very versatile profession in that they can practice in so many different locations and on any type of patient for any type of procedure.
 Because of this, a CRNA in Florida may be employed at any type of medical practice which requires pain management or anesthetics and is not limited to practicing only in a hospital or medical center.

 Salary of a CRNA in Florida

 While a salary is not the only factor to consider when deciding where to practice as a CRNA, it certainly can be an important element to think about prior to deciding upon this career.
 The pay for a specific CRNA job varies widely from state to state and even within states between facilities; however, CRNAs are generally considered to be well paid within the profession of advanced practice registered nurses.
-The average CRNA salary for CRNAs who work in Florida (as reported by the Bureau of Labor Statistics 5/2017) is $135,910.
-The average range for annual mean wage in Florida is from $54,670 to $144,980.
+The average CRNA salary for CRNAs who work in Florida (as reported by the Bureau of Labor Statistics, 2017) is $135,910.
+The average range for an annual mean wage in Florida is from $54,670 to $144,980.
 According to these particular calculations, Florida ranks among the states with the lowest salaries for CRNAs including Georgia, Nebraska, Montana, and Kansas.

 CRNA Schools in Florida